mukeshnaiduu/BasicAgent/README.md

 # BasicAgent

-Interactive AI agent workflow where the model proposes tool executions and the user chooses which "case" to run next.
+Interactive AI agent workflow that can run as a CLI or through a guided Streamlit interface.
+The Streamlit UI now walks through the full process: capture the task prompt, gather/upload CSVs, review summaries, let the LLM design join steps, and present combined insights.

 ## Overview

-This project packages a lightweight command-line agent that:
+This project packages two complementary experiences:

-- Receives a high-level task from the user (e.g., "Analyze CSV files in folder").
-- Asks an LLM to plan the next step using a fixed base prompt and available tools.
-- Shows each suggested subtask to the user and waits for confirmation before executing it.
-- Executes tool functions (`CSV_TO_VARIABLE`, `SUMMARIZE_DATA`, `COMBINE_SUMMARIZE`) when approved and feeds the results back into the conversation loop.

-The workflow keeps the user in control while still leveraging the LLM to plan complex data-analysis sequences.
+- **CLI agent** – a lightweight command-line orchestrator that breaks work into LLM-proposed tool calls you approve step-by-step.
+- **Streamlit workflow** – a richer, stage-based UI that covers the exact flow described in the requirements: capture the prompt, surface expected files, upload/select CSVs, summarize each dataset, let the LLM choose join keys, and deliver combined insights plus metadata.

 ## Project Structure